 Documentary-Photos, London, 2013.
 153 pp., 83 black & white photographs.

+Irish Travellers play an important but often overlooked role in Irish culture.
+In this evocative and memorable book, Janine Wiedel transports us to the heart of the Tinker (now called Traveller) community of the 1970s.
+The book presents photographs and words amassed over the course of a five-year study of this resilient people at a crucial moment in their history.
+As their skills of tinsmithing, flower-making and spoon-mending, became redundant to 20th century needs, their traditional nomadic lifestyle was also under threat from the centralising force of the Irish Government.
 Wiedel’s engaged photographs provide an enduring record of a vanishing world.
 Accompanied by the Travellers’ words we gain insight into a people in transition.
 Caught between nostalgia for a vanishing past and an uncertain future, concern over loss of traditional values and a fatalistic acceptance of present difficulties, the book provides a wider meditation on the history of 20th century development.
 Throughout, however, Wiedel succeeds in capturing the independence, pride and sheer endurance that have secured the Travellers’ survival across the centuries.
 A compassionate study and poetic and memorable work, the iBook hopes to deepen understanding of this fascinating people.